PartialVolume/shredos.x86_64/README.md

 ### For all releases including latest and more recent pre-releases [releases](https://github.com/PartialVolume/shredos.x86_64/releases)

 Note for versions **after** _v2024.11_27_x86-64_0.38_: The .img files for burning to USB flash drives support both BIOS/UEFI booting, as well as saving of generated PDF reports to the USB flash drive.
-The .iso image supports both BIOS/UEFI booting, as well as burning to USB flash drives and CD/DVD-ROM, but not saving of generated PDF reports to USB flash drive (if being written to one, due to filesystem constraints).
+The .iso image also supports both BIOS/UEFI booting, burning to USB flash drives and CD/DVD-ROM, as well as saving of generated PDF reports to USB flash drive (if being written to one).
+But use the .img file whenever planning to customize ShredOS (`autonuke` setups, kernel parameters, ...), as it will allow direct permanent modification of the GRUB boot menu and appending of kernel parameters, which the .iso file does not support due to filesystem constraints.

 Note for versions **until** _v2024.11_27_x86-64_0.38_: The .img files for burning to USB flash drives support both BIOS/UEFI booting.
 The .iso image supports legacy BIOS booting only and not UEFI, however, a BIOS/UEFI version of the .iso is available in newer ShredOS versions.
-You can also consider [VENTOY (Open Source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files)](https://github.com/ventoy/Ventoy) as a workaround to avoid bios/UEFI issues.
+You can also consider [VENTOY (Open Source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files)](https://github.com/ventoy/Ventoy) as a workaround to avoid BIOS/UEFI issues.

 #### Demo video below: ShredOS automatically displays Nwipe's interactive GUI at boot.
 You can then select one or more drives to be erased, wipe method or pattern to be used, number of rounds, whether a zeros blanking pass is applied, verification options such as last pass, all passes or no verification.
 ShredOS and nwipe are highly configurable so if you prefer to run nwipe without a GUI then you can configure nwipe by applying nwipe options to the linux command line in grub.cfg on the USB flash drive.